 Transcript

-Welcome to In and outs of Recruiting Millennials, a monthly video podcast interviewing innovators in talent acquisition with the focus on hiring millennials and early-career talents.
+Welcome to In and Out of Recruiting Millennials, a monthly video podcast interviewing innovators in talent acquisition with a focus on hiring millennials and early-career talents.
 This podcast is the production of Rakuna.
 We help organizations to enhance and optimize their campus recruiting process.

 Trong: Alina, thank you for taking the time to speak with us today on Rakuna’s radio.
 So tell us about your background.
 How did you get into campus recruiting?